Constant-depth circuits for Boolean functions and quantum memory devices using multi-qubit gates: Introduction

 \paragraph{The Fan-Out gate.} The Fan-Out ($\mathsf{FO}$) gate on $n+1$ qubits implements the quantum operation $|b\rangle|x_0,\dots,x_{n-1}\rangle \mapsto |b\rangle|x_0\oplus b,\dots,x_{n-1}\oplus b\rangle$ for all $x_0,\dots,x_{n-1},b\in\{0,1\}$.
 In other words, it is a sequence of $\mathsf{CNOT}$ gates sharing a single control qubit.
 For this reason, unlike classical Fan-Out gates, the ability to implement quantum Fan-Out gates as a primitive is not usually taken for granted.
 Indeed, the Fan-Out gate is powerful in the sense that several interesting results follow from its use, especially connected to constant-depth complexity classes (more on this below).
 Moore~\cite{moore1999quantum} and Green et al.~\cite{green2001counting} proved that Fan-Out is equivalent to the $\mathsf{PARITY}$ gate.
 H\o{}yer and \v{S}palek~\cite{hoyer2005quantum} proved that $\mathsf{EXACT}[t]$ gates (which output $1$ if the input's Hamming weight is $t$ and $0$ otherwise) can be approximated with a polynomially small error by Fan-Out and single-qubit gates in constant depth.
 These in turn can simulate $\mathsf{AND},\mathsf{OR}$, and $\mathsf{THRESHOLD}[t]$ gates.
 Later, Takahashi and Tani~\cite{takahashi2016collapse} managed to prove that $\mathsf{EXACT}[t]$ can be simulated \emph{exactly} by Fan-Out and single-qubit gates in constant depth.
+See \Cref{table:known_results} for a summary of known results.

 Unbounded Fan-Out gates that can act on any number of qubits are used in quantum complexity theory (and in this work) to compile certain circuits in constant depth.
-Even though unbounded Fan-Out gates are just a theoretical construction, bounded Fan-Out gates are within the reach of next-generation quantum hardware~\cite{fenner2003implementing,zeng2005measuring,rasmussen2020single,yu2020scalability,kim2022high,guo2022implementing,fenner2022implementing} and can serve as building blocks in larger Fan-Out gates, since an $n$-size Fan-Out gate can be simulated by $k$-size Fan-Out gates in $O(\log_k{n})$-depth, offering interesting trade-offs for hardware implementations.
+Even though unbounded Fan-Out gates are just a theoretical construction, bounded Fan-Out gates are within the reach of next-generation quantum hardware~\cite{fenner2003implementing,zeng2005measuring,rasmussen2020single,yu2020scalability,kim2022high,guo2022implementing,fenner2022implementing} and can serve as building blocks in larger Fan-Out gates, since an $n$-arity Fan-Out gate can be simulated by $k$-arity Fan-Out gates in $O(\log_k{n})$-depth, offering interesting trade-offs for hardware implementations.
+Another approach to implementing Fan-Out gates is the work of Pham and Svore~\cite{pham20132d}, who proposed a constant-depth circuit for Fan-Out gates using $O(n)$ ancillae based on measurement-based quantum computation and classical feedback.

 \paragraph{The Global Tunable gate.} Another powerful and physically implementable gate is the Global Tunable ($\mathsf{GT}$) gate.
 In its simplest form, it implements a product of two-qubit controlled-$\mathsf{Z}$ gates: